xuzhuoxi/RocketDriver-Docs/pages/HomeInclude_ThirdPartyNotices_en.md

-# Third Party Notices
+# Third Party Remarks

 ###  1. BabelEdit
 **TRANSLATION FILE EDITOR**
 BabelEdit is a multi-language editor that supports various file formats, including JSON, YAML, XML, INI, CSV, PO, XLIFF, and more.
 It helps developers easily manage and translate multi-language projects, improving development efficiency.

-The data files used in **the internationalization solution (i18n)** are from the EabelEdit editor.
+The data files used in **the internationalization solution (i18n)** are from the BabelEdit editor.

 **Links**:
 [https://www.codeandweb.com/babeledit](https://www.codeandweb.com/babeledit)